 Peracetic acid products: These compounds are fast-acting medical disinfectants.
 They are bactericidal, fungicidal, virusidal, micro bactericidal and sporicidal.
 However, peracetic acid can become unstable when diluted and can also corrode some metals such as copper and brass.

-The use of hypochlorous acid as a strong and high-level disinfectant effectively destroys all living organisms such as bacteria, fungus, and even bacterial spores.
+TERMECA: this solution can be used as a suitable disinfectant for medical equipment, with a quick effect in 30 seconds, 100% safe and odourless.
 Due to the unique power of this material and the ease of its preparation, accumulation and use, it is possible to repeatedly disinfect the environment (200 ppm solution and pH below 6) can be used at critical and non-critical levels.
 Also, It can be used through foggers or in cold fogger devices to widely disinfect rooms and air.
-Foggers reduce spray particles to 5 microns and up to 20 microns.

-Regarding the disinfection of medical devices, it should be said that these devices are used in high-risk environments with various pathogens.
+these devices are used in high-risk environments with various pathogens.
 Some devices are exposed to infectious pathogens on the skin or directly in the bloodstream of patients, therefore, disinfection of medical equipment ensures that pathogens are stopped before spreading and spreading in their path, guaranteeing the health of patients and treatment staff.